vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/index.md

 Material for MkDocs is the only MkDocs theme offering this feature.

-!!! warning "Dynamic Javascript-enabled elements do not work after AJAX content is loaded"
+!!!
+Warning "Dynamic JavaScript-enabled elements do not work after AJAX content is loaded"

     After an AJAX request is done, the old content is replaced with the new content, causing dynamic content and handlers are destroyed, such as items were selected by javascript query, Mermaid code blocks, disqus comments, registered event for clicking, etc.